 COM 3050 Comic Book Publishing: Print and Web 3

 This course prepares students for the expectations and rigors of the production and promotion of a comic book in print or in digital publishing.
 Working on self-directed projects, each student becomes his or her own publisher.
 The course is divided into three sections mirroring the production process: design and preparation, production, and launch.
 Technical and process demonstrations cover scanning, prepress procedures, printing, and marketing collateral.
 The intent of this course is to provide each student with the skills necessary to give a project the greatest impact once completed and published.
 Lectures and demonstrations, studio visits, field trips, readings, and research are used to direct students through this process.

 Prerequisites: Comic Media and Concepts

 COM 3040 Experimental Comics 3

 Experimental Comics trains students to expand their storytelling ranges.
 Students learn to utilize restriction and experimentation as ways to help tell a story.
 Discussions are held surrounding important contemporary comic professionals and groups who are pushing the boundaries of comic narrative.
 As the semester progresses, students work from their own story ideas and develop them further through individual and group critiques.
 Lectures and presentations on experimental comics, short exercises, individual and group critiques, readings, and discussions are used to help students work toward self-direction and a strong use of process.

 Prerequisites: Comic Media and Concepts

 DRPT 3020 Drawing: Figure 3

-This course combines life drawing with an in-depth study of figurative structure, including skeletal and muscular anatomy.
-Students will develop figure drawing skills and an understanding of the movement of the figure in space.
+This class combines life drawing with an in-depth study of figurative structure, including skeletal and muscular anatomy.
+Students develop figure drawing skills and an understanding of the movement of the figure in space.
 The class also explores drawing from imagination, narrative, and sequencing images.
 Students draw from nude and clothed models.
 Slide lectures, technical demonstrations, and anatomical lectures and texts support course material.